huggingface/blog/lora.md

 - Training is much faster, as already discussed.
 - Compute requirements are lower.
 We could create a full fine-tuned model in a 2080 Ti with 11 GB of VRAM!
 - **Trained weights are much, much smaller**.
 Because the original model is frozen and we inject new layers to be trained, we can save the weights for the new layers as a single file that weighs in at ~3 MB in size.
-This is about `1000x` smaller than the original size of the UNet model!
+This is about _one thousand times smaller_ than the original size of the UNet model!

 We are particularly excited about the last point.
 In order for users to share their awesome fine-tuned or _dreamboothed_ models, they had to share a full copy of the final model.
-Other users that want to try them out have to download the fine-tuned weights in their favorite UI, contributing to combined massive storage and download costs.
+Other users that want to try them out have to download the fine-tuned weights in their favorite UI, adding up to combined massive storage and download costs.
 As of today, there are about [1,000 Dreambooth models registered in the Dreambooth Concepts Library](https://huggingface.co/sd-dreambooth-library), and probably many more not registered in the library.

 With LoRA, it is now possible to publish [a single 3.29 MB file](https://huggingface.co/sayakpaul/sd-model-finetuned-lora-t4/blob/main/pytorch_lora_weights.bin) to allow others to use your fine-tuned model.